ReeceBirchmore/webprog/readme.md

 ## Snackbar

 The snackbar is a handy, small and informative message popup that display information relevant to the user at any given prompt.
-(For example - uploading a quiz, saving a quiz, succesful login, error response from database, undo action)
+(For example - uploading a quiz, saving a quiz, error response from database)

 It is called upon by writing:

 ```
-createToast('text', 'action', 'action text');
+createToast('Text for the popup', ErrorBoolean);
 ```

-The function simplifies the deployment of the snackbar, it takes 3 inputs (with the text being the only required value for any real world usage)
+The function simplifies the deployment of the snackbar, it takes 2 inputs (with the text being the only required value for any real world usage)

-<b> text </b> - The body of the snackbar
+<b> Text for the popup </b> - The body of the snackbar.

-<b> action </b> - The action you wish to occur if the user presses the action button, by default this will dismiss the snackbar.

-<b> action text </b> - The text given to the action bar, by default this is "CLOSE"
+<b> ErrorBoolean </b> - Whether or not the snackbar should display as an error or not (For errors, this value should be true) by default it is false, so if no boolean is given, it will not generate as an error.

 <br/>
 <br/>